Why is Pluto not a planet?

 - Pluto orbits in a far-out region of the solar system called the Kuiper (rhymes with viper) Belt.
 There are lots of icy, rocky objects out there.
 But they are so far from the Sun they are really hard to see, even with powerful telescopes.

-We will finally get to visit Pluto, Charon, and the Kuiper Belt!
+We finally got to visit Pluto, Charon, and the Kuiper Belt!
 On January 19, 2006, NASA launched a robot spacecraft on the long journey.
 This mission is called New Horizons.
-The spacecraft will arrive at Pluto in the summer of 2015, then go on to study other objects in the Kuiper Belt from 2018 to 2022.
+The spacecraft arrived at Pluto in July 2015, and will continue to study other objects in the Kuiper Belt from about 2018 to 2022.

-With New Horizons, we will visit and learn about the objects at the very edge of our solar system.
+With New Horizons, we are visiting and learning about the objects at the very edge of our solar system.
 They may help us understand how our solar system formed.